mskill/malika/GitHub.md

 Let's start editing the repository.

 ## Edit
-- Once the repository is created, the root folder of your repository is listed by default and it has just one file .
-ReadMe.md .
+- Once the repository is created, the root folder of your repository is listed by default and it has just one file `bash ReadMe.md` .
 Click on the pencil icon to edit the file.

 ![image](https://user-images.githubusercontent.com/25001852/86437869-0f837580-bd23-11ea-9bbd-2a9615c5e9f8.png "Edit Readme.md file")